Konvt/pgbar/README.md

 /* Accept an iterator type as the range for `range`. */ range(_start, _end, BarT& _bar) // Only iterators moved by increment/decrement operators are supported

+/* Accepts an iterable container type (including original arrays) as a range,
+ * requiring the container to use `iterator` as the iterator name. */ range(container, BarT& _bar) // Original arrays have no iterator name requirement.
 ```

 ## NOTICE: